PrefectHQ/dev-log/content/blog/walk-it-like-i-talk-it.md

     authorGitHubHandle = "zzstoatzz"
 +++

-One of the most common questions from users is:
+One of the most common questions from OSS Prefect users is:

 > How do I run open-source Prefect server in a high availability ([HA](https://en.wikipedia.org/wiki/High_availability)) mode?